jkool702/forkrun/DOCS/DOCS_ALL.md

 - `--buffered`                : (DEFAULT) Buffered / "atomic fan-in" mode.
 Output is stored in a memfd and printed once the whole batch finishes.
 - `-k`, `--ordered`           : Ordered mode.
 Same as buffered, but output is printed strictly in input-batch order.
-- `-u`, `--realtime`          : Unbuffered / realtime mode.
-Workers output directly to `stdout`.
-(Can cause kernel lock contention on massive streams).
+- `-u`, `--realtime`          : Unbuffered/realtime mode. **WARNING: AVOID UNLESS ABSOLUTELY NECESSARY.** Workers write directly to `stdout` yielding ~0 performance gain over `--buffered`, but risking severe I/O slowdowns, hopelessly scrambled output (byte-level interleaving), and duplicate lines on crash recovery.
+Use *only* for commands with guaranteed atomic writes where immediate terminal feedback is mandatory.
 - `-o`, `--order <mode>`      : Explicitly set the mode (`buffered`, `ordered`, `realtime`).

 ### WORKER & BATCH SCALING (Dynamic Ranges)